Cities, counties fear losing out on US virus rescue funding

 WASHINGTON (AP) — The $2.2 trillion federal rescue package could fail to deliver badly needed financial aid to thousands of smaller cities and counties where a majority of Americans live, according to documents and interviews with local officials.

-The coronavirus outbreak has blown holes in the budgets of communities as the costs of battling the outbreak skyrocket and critical sources of revenue like sales and income taxes plummet.
+The coronavirus outbreak has blown holes in the budgets of communities as the costs of battling it skyrocket and critical sources of revenue like sales and income taxes plummet.

-The Coronavirus Relief Fund uses a formula based on population to parcel out tens of billions of dollars to the states while allowing local governments with more than 500,000 residents to apply directly to the Treasury Department for cash infusions.
-But localities below the half-million population threshold are in limbo.
+The Coronavirus Relief Fund uses a formula based on population to parcel out tens of billions of dollars to the states while allowing cities and counties with more than 500,000 residents to apply directly to the Treasury Department for cash infusions.
+But localities below that population threshold are in limbo.

 Among those affected: New Rochelle, New York, one of the cities hardest hit by the outbreak.

-“I cannot understand the logic,” said Noam Bramson, the Democratic mayor of about 80,000 people.
+“I cannot understand the logic,” said Noam Bramson, the Democratic mayor of the city of about 80,000 people.
 “Cities with fewer than 500,000 people have been just as heavily impacted as those with more than 500,000 people.
 It strikes me as a completely arbitrary cutoff.”

+The National League of Cities and the U.S. Conference of Mayors on Tuesday released a survey of more than 2,400 local officials that found 88% of them “anticipate the pandemic will lead to painful reductions in revenue this year” that will likely result in cuts to services, worker furloughs and layoffs.
+The groups said the outlook is ”particularly acute” for cities, towns and villages under the threshold.

 “Because of the lack of specificity in the legislation itself, it really is up for interpretation,” said Irma Esparza Diggs, director of federal advocacy for the National League of Cities.
 “Everybody’s just kind of holding their breath until Treasury comes out with their guidance.”

-Cities including Miami and Kansas City, Missouri, are under the cutoff, according to the most recent Census Bureau figures available.
+Miami and Kansas City, Missouri, are among the cities under the cutoff, according to the most recent Census Bureau figures available.

 “Depending on who you believe, we’re either at 470,000 or 510,000,” said Miami’s Republican mayor, Francis Suarez.
 “We’re projected to lose about $20 million a month while our economy has ground to a halt.
 The state of Florida is slated to get $8.3 billion, but we’re not sure if we’re going to get any of it.”

-The Treasury Department guidelines may permit below-the-threshold counties and cities to appeal directly to the governor for a portion of the state’s relief find allotment, according to Matt Chase, executive director of the National Association of Counties.
-But that may heighten the potential for political alliances to be formed in the quest for money or behind-the-scenes lobbying campaigns to get a piece of the state’s share.
+The Treasury Department guidelines may permit below-the-threshold counties and cities to appeal directly to the governor for a portion of the state’s allotment, according to Matt Chase, executive director of the National Association of Counties.
+But that may heighten the potential for behind-the-scenes lobbying campaigns to get part of the state’s share.

 “Each local government would have to go hat in hand to the governor and say, ’Can we have part of your allocation?'” said Chase, who added, “We don’t need a lot of politics right now.”

-The population threshold was included as a tradeoff as lawmakers scrambled to put the relief package together, according to a letter 16 Republican senators sent to Mnuchin last week.
-Getting the relief dollars delivered quickly was essential, they said, and “requiring Treasury to process applications and calculate payment calculations for every local government in the United States would have created a bureaucratic morass that would have held up the distribution of these critical funds.”
+The population threshold was included as a trade-off as lawmakers scrambled to put the relief package together, according to a letter 16 Republican senators sent to Mnuchin last week.
+Requiring the Treasury Department to process applications and calculate payments for every local government “would have created a bureaucratic morass that would have held up the distribution of these critical funds,” they said.

-The senators expressed concern over comments Mnuchin made during a recent briefing for lawmakers on the status of the rescue package.
-The Treasury secretary suggested the department would interpret the law narrowly and “issue guidance that unintentionally creates obstacles to states supporting their front line,” the senators said.
+The senators expressed concern over Mnuchin’s comments during a recent briefing for lawmakers suggesting the department would interpret the law narrowly.
+They said they worried the department could “issue guidance that unintentionally creates obstacles to states supporting their front line.”

 “The word from their lips to our ears is that this whole effort would be locally executed and federally supported,” Barnett said.

-There are 16 states that have no counties, cities or other municipalities with populations above 500,000, including Wyoming, Alaska and Montana.
-Without a mechanism that allows or requires states to share coronavirus relief money, there’s no clear way to prevent them from keeping the entire pot to help make up their own budget shortfalls.
+Sixteen states have no counties, cities or other municipalities with populations above 500,000, including Wyoming, Alaska and Montana.
+Without a mechanism for states to share coronavirus relief money, there’s no clear way to prevent them from keeping the entire pot to help make up their own budget shortfalls.

 New York state has a deficit of more than $10 billion from fighting the coronavirus, and the $5.2 billion it’s to receive from the relief fund could help close that gap.